GoogleChromeLabs/ProjectVisBug/readme.md

 ### Give **power to designers & content creators**, in a place where they currently feel they have little to none, **by bringing design tool interactions and hotkeys to the browser**

-Check out the [list of features](https://github.com/GoogleChromeLabs/ProjectVisBug/issues) too, there's a lot of fun stuff planned or in demand.
+Check out the [list of features me and other's are wishing for](https://github.com/GoogleChromeLabs/ProjectVisBug/issues?q=is%3Aopen+is%3Aissue+label%3A%22%E2%9A%A1%EF%B8%8F+feature%22).
+There's a lot of fun stuff planned or in demand.
 Cast your vote on a feature, leave some feedback or add clarity.

-Let's do this. **Design community, I'm looking at you** first.
+Let's do this **Design community, I'm looking at you** first.
 Make a GitHub account and start dreamin in the issues area!
 Help create the tool you need to do your job better.

 > 🤔 **It's not:**